inmyth/practice/ORACLE_JAVA8.md

 }

 ```
+- case has to refer to a constant value a.k.a final
 - `if` and `else if` will execute if condition is true, also if can take in assignment
 ```
 if (x = false) // this is valid